Skip to Content

 Safeguarding Your Financial Future After Marriage

-If you are a married individual who has recently acquired significant net worth or other assets, you may be concerned about losing them in the event of a divorce.
-While not all marriages end in divorce, it is important to recognize that roughly 50% do, according to various statistics.
+If you are a married individual who has recently acquired significant net worth or other assets, you may worry about losing them in a possible divorce.
+While not all marriages end in divorce, about 50% do, according to various statistics.

-Additionally, the state of New York is an equitable distribution state, which means that assets, debt, and other marital property will be divided equitably among the divorcing spouses.
-In order to protect your assets in the event of divorce, you must establish an agreement between you and your spouse that protects these specific assets.
-To further understand the implications of having a postnuptial agreement, it's important for couples to consider how such agreements can offer a structured financial framework that can lead to more transparent financial dealings during the marriage.
+New York is an equitable distribution state.
+Assets, debt, and other marital property are divided equitably between divorcing spouses.
+To protect your assets if divorce occurs, you and your spouse can create an agreement that secures those specific assets.
+Consider how a postnuptial agreement can offer a structured financial framework and create greater transparency in your financial dealings during the marriage.

 Key Provisions in Your Postnuptial Agreement

-According to New York DRL §236B(3), an agreement (such as a postnuptial agreement) made by the marital parties during the marriage in writing, subscribed by the marital parties, and proven in the manner required is valid and enforceable.
-Enlisting the help of a postnuptial agreement attorney in New York can ensure that all necessary provisions are included and legally binding.
+According to New York DRL §236B(3), an agreement like a postnuptial contract, made by the marital parties during marriage in writing, subscribed by each party, and proven as required, is valid and enforceable.
+Working with a postnuptial agreement attorney in New York ensures all necessary provisions appear in your agreement and that it meets legal standards.

 This agreement may include any of the following provisions according to this same law:

-- Contract to make any kind of testamentary provision (will) or a waiver of the right to challenge the provisions of a will
+• Contract to make any kind of testamentary provision (will) or a waiver of the right to challenge a will’s provisions

-- An agreement regarding the ownership and division or distribution of both separate and marital property
+• An agreement about ownership and division or distribution of both separate and marital property

-- Provisions regarding the amount and duration of spousal maintenance, provided that the terms are fair and reasonable, and that they are not unconscionable at the time of final entry
+• Terms for the amount and duration of spousal maintenance, provided they are fair, reasonable, and not unconscionable when finalized

-- Provision for the custody, care, education, and maintenance of any child of the marital parties
+• Provisions for the custody, care, education, and maintenance of any child of the parties

 Step-by-Step Guide for Creating Postnuptial Agreements

-Creating a postnuptial agreement can seem daunting, but our experienced attorneys at Eiges & Orgel, PLLC are here to guide you through each step of the process.
-Understanding the intricacies involved can make a significant difference in how smoothly your agreement is established.
+Creating a postnuptial agreement can feel overwhelming, but our attorneys at Eiges & Orgel, PLLC guide you through every step.
+Understanding the process can make a big difference in how smoothly your agreement comes together.

 Here’s a brief overview of what to expect:

-- Information Gathering: Our team will collect all necessary financial information and any other relevant details that will shape the agreement.
+2. Information Gathering: Our team will collect all necessary financial information and other relevant details that shape the agreement.

-- Drafting the Agreement: We will draft a comprehensive postnuptial agreement that reflects your wishes and adheres to New York law.
+3. Drafting the Agreement: We will draft a comprehensive postnuptial agreement that reflects your wishes and complies with New York law.

-- Review and Revisions: You will have the opportunity to review the draft and suggest any changes before finalizing the document.
+4. Review and Revisions: You will have the opportunity to review the draft and recommend any changes before finalizing the document.

-- Finalization: Once both parties agree on the terms, we will finalize the agreement and ensure it is properly executed.
+5. Finalization: After both parties agree on the terms, we will finalize the agreement and ensure it is properly executed.

 New York’s Equitable Distribution Laws

-New York's equitable distribution laws can significantly impact how assets and liabilities are allocated during a divorce.
-Unlike community property states that mandate an even split, New York courts aim to divide marital property in a way that is considered fair but not necessarily equal.
-This approach can result in complex negotiations and intricate calculations to determine what constitutes marital versus separate property.
+New York’s equitable distribution laws significantly impact how courts allocate assets and liabilities during a divorce.
+Unlike community property states with even splits, New York courts divide marital property in a manner considered fair, though not always equal.
+This can result in complex negotiations and challenging calculations as courts decide what counts as marital versus separate property.

 Frequently Asked Questions About Postnuptial Agreements in New York

-What Is the Difference Between a Prenuptial and a Postnuptial Agreement?
+What Is the Difference Between a Prenuptial & a Postnuptial Agreement?

-Prenuptial and postnuptial agreements both serve the purpose of defining the management of assets, liabilities, and financial arrangements between spouses.
-The essential difference between them is the timing of their execution.
-A prenuptial agreement is created and signed before marriage, while a postnuptial agreement is established after the marriage has occurred.
-Both agreements can govern issues like asset division and spousal support, but the postnuptial agreement can also address changes in circumstances that occur during the marriage.
+Prenuptial and postnuptial agreements both define the management of assets, debts, and financial plans between spouses.
+The key difference is timing: a prenuptial agreement is drafted and signed before marriage, while a postnuptial agreement is made after the marriage occurs.
+Both agreements can address asset division and spousal support, but a postnuptial agreement reflects changes that may emerge during the marriage.

 How Are Assets Typically Divided in a Postnuptial Agreement?

-In a postnuptial agreement, asset division is tailored to the specific needs and circumstances of the couple involved.
-The agreement can define how both marital and separate assets will be treated in the event of a divorce.
-Common considerations include how to handle properties acquired during the marriage, business interests, and any significant investments made with separate or joint funds.
-The division will also account for potential future circumstances and any equitable distributions as determined by New York law.
+In a postnuptial agreement, asset division adapts to the couple’s unique situation.
+The agreement explains how both marital and separate property will be handled if divorce arises.
+Typical issues include properties acquired during marriage, business interests, and major investments made with separate or community funds.
+The arrangement also considers future events and follows New York law to determine equitable distribution.

 Can a Postnuptial Agreement Be Modified?